 The spread of COVID-19, commonly referred to as the coronavirus, is an exceptional circumstance with ongoing ramifications for organisations, individuals and society on every level.
 As the situation continues to develop and change, the CIPD will provide updated advice, resources and guidance to support employers and people professionals in their response.

 As the UK’s COVID-19 vaccination rollout continues, use our guide to help prepare for the impact on your workforce.
-You can also watch our webinar and download related resources, including a vaccine policy template.
+You can also refer to our FAQs, watch our webinar and download related resources, including a vaccine policy template.

 Highlights from this page

 From the 'nature' of the work to the design of work: based on case studies and research into enforced flexible working measures during COVID-19, this report outlines strategies to make a success of hybrid working

 Advice on how organisations can begin to prepare for a return to the workplace and a longer term move to hybrid working

 This guide outlines considerations and provides advice on how mental health can be supported during the COVID-19 pandemic